n-s-harvey/quote-machine/journal.md

 ## Initializing State

 I ran into an issue initializing state.
 At first, I was attempting to call `getRandomQuote()` within the `initialState` of the slice.
+The solution was to call `useEffect()` and dispatch the action to get a random quote when `QuoteBox` was loaded.